Azure-Samples/azure-python-labs/01-azure-functions-python-vscode/README.md

 1. If you don't have the Azure Functions Core Tools installed, VS Code will prompt you to install it.
 Select **Install**.

     > If the installation fails, follow [these instructions](https://github.com/Azure/azure-functions-core-tools#installing) to install it.
-Note: Azure Functions Core Tools Version 3 is compatible with Python 3.8, if you are using 3.7 or 3.6 use the v2 command line to install.

 1. Once the function app has started, open your web browser and enter the following in the address bar to run your function: